damade/CurrencyConverter/README.md

 # CurrencyConverter [Under Construction]
-A simple app that converts the value of a currency to other currencies from [ExchangeRate](https://exchangerate.host/) and [Countries GraphQL API](https://countries.trevorblades.com/graphql) for the GraphQl APIs to get list of currencies with their country flags; built with the aim of achieving Clean Architecture and Modularization via MVVM pattern (architecture), Kotlin Flow, Coroutines, RxJava, Compose.
+A simple app that converts the value of a currency to other currencies from [ExchangeRate](https://exchangerate.host/) and [Countries GraphQL API](https://countries.trevorblades.com/graphql) for the GraphQl APIs to get the list of currencies with their country flags; built to achieve Clean Architecture and Modularization via MVVM pattern (architecture), Kotlin Flow, Coroutines, RxJava, Compose.

 ## Link To Project
 [My Currency Converter](https://github.com/damade/CurrencyConverter) inspired by [@theseuntaylor](https://github.com/theseuntaylor)